A Categorical Perspective on Braid Representations: Categories of Functors from

 \ignore{{ \ppm{[If it is only equivalence then are there not situations in which interchanging could be dangerous?
 Certainly we will only do it when it is safe to do so, but should we say a tad more here?]}\ecr{[I believe Fiona will make this clear.
 The point is that we have \emph{defined} $\MonFun$ to be strict, and so it is actually an isomorphism. equivalence does not require strictness.]}}}

-This is justified as follows: From \cite[Section XIII]{kassel-} it can be shown that, for any monoidal category $\catT$ (strict or otherwise) there is a \emph{equivalence} between: 1) the category of monoidal functors from $\Bcat$ to $\catT$ and 2) the category of Yang-Baxter objects in $\catT$, with the obvious non-strict generalisation of Yang-Baxter objects.
-For a strict monoidal category $\catC$ observe that the above equivalence can be promoted to an isomorphism via $\Xi:\MonFun(\Bcat,\catC)\rightarrow YB(\catC)$ by $\Xi(F)= (F(1),F(\sigma))$ on objects and $\Xi(\eta)=\eta_1$ on morphisms.
-The inverse functor $\Xi^{-1}$ may be constructed on objects using \cite[Lemma XIII.3.5]{kassel-}, and the characterisation of monoidal natural transformations in $\MonFun(\Bcat,\catC)$ above.
+This identification is justified as follows. \\ Firstly from \cite[Section XIII]{kassel-} it can be shown that: For any monoidal category $\catT$ (strict or otherwise) there is a \emph{equivalence} between: 1) the category of monoidal functors from $\Bcat$ to $\catT$ and 2) the category of Yang-Baxter objects of $\catT$, with the obvious non-strict generalisation of Yang-Baxter objects.